Moving toward GraphQL consolidation

 Just as network performance tuning is bound by the speed of light, the organizational optimizations offered by a federated GraphQL implementation is bound by some real-world constraints:

-- Consensus: A collective understanding of data graph entities, tools, and quality
+- Consensus: A collective understanding of graph entities, tools, and quality

-- Responsibility: Clear delineation of data graph “ownership,” education, and support available to teams
+- Responsibility: Clear delineation of graph “ownership,” education, and support available to teams

 - Delivery: Speed of infrastructure change and velocity of product delivery